 What are the IP address classes?

-Initially, the purpose was to allocate the correct IP address to enable the use of a correct number of hosts.
-For example, if an organization has a few numbers of hosts, then the class IP address class with a lesser number of hosts will be suitable.
+Initially, the purpose was to allocate the correct IP addresses to enable the use of a required number of hosts.
+For example, if an organization has a fewer number of hosts, then the IP address class with a lesser number of hosts will be suitable.
 A class with more hosts will be suitable for a more significant number of hosts.

 There can be a total of five types of IP address classes.
 The class of an IP address can be identified from the first byte.
 Following describing IP address classes for each type.